The Private Afternoons of Pamela Mann: Release

+Reviews

 According to one film reviewer, Radley Metzger's films, including those made during the Golden Age of Porn (1969–1984), are noted for their "lavish design, witty screenplays, and a penchant for the unusual camera angle".
 Another reviewer noted that his films were "highly artistic — and often cerebral ... and often featured gorgeous cinematography".
 Film and audio works by Metzger have been added to the permanent collection of the Museum of Modern Art (MoMA) in New York City.

-Remastered version
+Linda Williams in her 2004 book Porn Studies remarked that the film is "organized around a threadbare narrative about excessive voyeurism".
+In 2017, The Rialto Report wrote that, upon release, "it was instantly recognized as being a breakthrough in adult films.
+Here for the first time was a work that almost felt like a mainstream Hollywood production; it had glossy production values, a smart script, excellent camera work and art direction,".

+Remastering

 In 2011, DistribPix released a complete remastering of the film, with the full cooperation of the director.
 The result had a limited exhibition in theaters, but the main outcome of the project was the first-ever official remastered DVD version.
 A listing of the music on the film soundtrack was released earlier.